kl1nton/1_Applied_Basic_Science/3 Pathology.md

     D. Hydropic change
     E. Pyknosis

+**Answer: C. Coagulative necrosis**
+- Process of necrosis results in final _rupture_ of the cell
+    - Release of cell contents into the surrounding media

+Notes
+- B. Cloudy swelling and D. Hydropic change are reversible: cell membrane remains _viable_
+- E. Pyknosis and A. apoptosis are nuclear events that are **not** reversible: cell membrane remains _intact_
+    - Distincly different from C. Coagulative necrosi

 ### Question 2
 The full blood count report of a 38-year-old man shows low haemoglobin.
 Further investigations reveal it to be due to iron deficiency anaemia.
-Which one of the following disorders is the most common cause of iron deficiency anaemia in males?
+Which one of the following disorders is the _most common cause_ of iron deficiency anaemia in males?

     A. Cardiomyopathy
     B. Pancreatitis
     C. Peptic ulcer
     D. Renal failure
     E. Severe liver disease

+**Answer: C. Peptic Ulcer** - internal bleeding
+- Peptic ulcer leads to chronic blood (therefore iron) loss

+Notes
+- E. Severe liver disease may produce Upper GI Bleeding (varices)
+    - The bleeding is usually acute and **not** chronic
+- Anaemia of D. Renal failure is due to toxic change in the marrow
+    - The iron stores are normal
+- A. Cardiomyopathy and B. Pancreatitis are **not** usually associated with anaemia

 ### Question 3
 A histology report mentions epithelioid cells in a tuberculous granuloma.
 Which cells are transformed into epithelioid cells?